g3w-suite/.github/profile/README.md

 ## G3W-SUITE

-G3W-SUITE is the easiest way to publish QGIS projects on WebGIS services.
+G3W-SUITE is the easiest way to publish [QGIS](https://qgis.org) projects on WebGIS services.

-G3W-SUITE is a framework built with Django-Python and VueJs,.
+G3W-SUITE is a framework built with Django and VueJs,.

 <!--